In progress – This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Raising requirements for organic calves #

-No. Livestock used for organic livestock products must be managed organically throughout their lifetime (6.2.3.1).
-According to 6.7.5, “All livestock in a production unit shall be managed organically”.
-Clauses 6.4.3b, 6.6.2, 6.6.4, 6.6.5, 6.6.10, 6.6.11 detail standards for disease management in organic dairy operations, including care of calves and the use of veterinary substances.
-As per 6.4.3 c) and 6.6.10 f), the use of treatments not listed in 32.311 Table 5.3, including medicated feed, to prevent or control the spread of contagious disease would require written instructions from a veterinarian, including an action plan for prevention and eradication.
-Treatment cannot be withheld to preserve the organic status of an animal (6.6.6).
+No. Organic milk shall be the product of lactating ruminants under continuous organic management per Clause 6.2.2.2.
+According to Clause 6.7.6, “All livestock in a production unit shall be managed organically”.
+However, Clauses 6.4.4 b), 6.6.2, 6.6.5, 6.6.10 and 6.6.11 detail standards for disease and parasite management in organic operations, including care of calves and the use of veterinary substances.
+As per Clauses 6.6.10 c) and f), the use of treatments not listed in CAN/CGSB-32.311 Table 5.3, to prevent or control the spread of contagious disease, would require written instructions from a veterinarian, including an action plan for prevention (Clauses 6.1.6 & 6.6.11 b).
+Animals may need to be removed from the herd when treated for the same disease for three consecutive years (Clause 6.6.10 e)) or lose organic status and undergo a 12-month transition period when treated more than twice per year (Clause 6.6.10 f) 4)).
+Treatment cannot be withheld to preserve the organic status of an animal (Clause 6.6.6).

 Medical treatments (parasiticides) – Slaughter animals #